Fifth-generation fighter: India

-TAI TF-X is a Turkish fifth-generation fighter program.
-In 2011 Türk Havacılık ve Uzay Sanayii AŞ (Turkish Aerospace Industries or TAI) initiated a $20 million concept design phase for a fifth-generation fighter, TAI TF-X. During a State visit of the President of Turkey to Sweden on 13 March 2013, TAI signed an agreement with Sweden's Saab AB to provide design support services to Turkey for the TAI TFX program.
-TAI has stated that the program will cost $120 billion (with engine development).

-On 8 January 2015, Prime Minister Ahmet Davutoğlu announced that the TFX program will be an entirely indigenous platform with no international support shelving any cooperation with South Korea, Sweden, Brazil or Indonesia.
-On 13 March 2015 the Turkish Undersecretariat for Defence Industries (SSM) officially issued a Request for Information from Turkish companies which had the capacity "to perform the indigenous design, development and production activities of the first Turkish Fighter Aircraft to meet Turkish Armed Forces' next generation fighter requirements", signaling the official start of the program.

-TAI CEO Temel Kotil stated that the TF-X will be unveiled by March 23, 2023 and make its first flight by 2025.
-The fighter jet is expected to enter service in 2029.

 Sweden

 Saab's Flygsystem 2020 is a program to develop a fifth generation fighter.

 Japan

 Japan developed a prototype of a stealth jet fighter called the Mitsubishi X-2 Shinshin, previously referred to as the ATD-X. At the beginning of the twenty-first century, Japan, seeking to replace its aging fleet of fighter aircraft, began making overtures to the United States on the topic of purchasing F-22 fighters for their own forces.
 However the U.S. Congress had banned the exporting of the aircraft in order to safeguard secrets of the aircraft's technology such as its extensive use of stealth; this rejection necessitated Japan's development of its own modern fighter, to be equipped with stealth features and other advanced systems.

 A mock-up of the X-2 Shinshin was constructed and used to study the radar cross section in France in 2009.
 The first prototype rolled out in July 2014 and the aircraft made its first flight on 22 April 2016.
 By July 2018, Japan had gleaned sufficient information, and decided that it would need to bring on international partners to complete this project.
 Several companies have responded.

 Japan has signed a contract with Mitsubishi Heavy Industries to develop a sixth-generation fighter called Mitsubishi F-X.